VictorMontenegro/Angular11SingleSpaError/README.md

 Angular 11 Single SPA Error Example:

-1.- Make "npm install" at the root folder, inside microfrontends and microfrontends_angular_11.
+1.- Make "npm install" at the root folder, inside microfrontends, microfrontends_angular_11 and shell.

 2.- Execute on the terminal "npm start" in the root folder of the project.